 (4) Improve Mental Health: Your gut and your brain are intricately connected by networks of hundreds of millions of neurons.
 That’s why it’s no surprise that an increasing number of studies have examined the connection between gut health and brain function and show that probiotics can help improve some disorders associated with mental health, including anxiety, depression, autism, obsessive-compulsive disorder (OCD) and memory.

-(5) Keeps Your Heart Healthy: Heart disease remains the leading cause of death for women in the U.S., so minding your heart health is essential for prolonging life.
-Probiotics have been shown to lower LDL cholesterol in women (the “bad” cholesterol), and can aid in moderately lowering blood pressure (if given at doses greater than 10 billion CFUs).
+(5) Keeps Your Heart Healthy: Heart disease remains the leading cause of death in the U.S., so minding your heart health is essential for prolonging life.
+Probiotics have been shown to lower LDL cholesterol (the “bad” cholesterol), and can aid in moderately lowering blood pressure (if given at doses greater than 10 billion CFUs).

 (6) Gives You Greater Immune Health: Naturally boosting your gut health can help improve your immune system.
 Research found that probiotics reduced the likelihood and duration of respiratory infections.
 I always load up on probiotics when I’m sick to help me bounce back from a cold more quickly (and I take probiotics to stave off colds, too).